czechmatediary.com

 • Gradually start adding flour into the bowl

-• Mix until all ingredients are evenly distributed (mixed in)
+• Mix it until all ingredients are evenly distributed

 • Pour your dough into the baking pan

-• Coat your fruit with 1 Tbs. of flour
+• Coat fruit with about 1 Tbs. of flour

-• Scatter it onto the dough (push some pieces into the dough)
+• Scatter the fruit onto the dough (push some pieces into the dough)

-• Bake the bread at 350 F for about 20 minutes or until the surface has pink/golden color
+• Bake the bread at 350 F for about 30 to 40 minutes or until the surface has pink/golden color

 • Optional: